maddo/motiv8/README.md

 * Symfony 2.3
 * Bootstrap 3.0?
 * HaPi HarvestApp API for PHP
+* Checkout: http://www.tidesdk.org/ for making it a desktop app :)

 Need to have an account in http://www.harvestapp.com.
 Currently, for simple needs (one project, one client) you can use HarvestApp for free.